Tara at the Top

 The Setsuko Ishiyama Director of Women's Basketball collected the record with typical dignity.
 At the final horn, she received a pat on the shoulder from team operations director Eileen Roche and the game ball from Pacific coach Bradley Davis before turning toward her celebrating players.

-There were no hugs, but the slapping of hands.
-Then the team presented VanDerveer on the court with an oversized black coat with "T-Dawg," across the back, a nickname bestowed by senior guard Kiana Williams.
+There was a gentle hug from senior guard Kiana Williams, and slapping of hands.
+Then the team presented VanDerveer on the court with a black snuggie with "T-DAWG," across the back, a nickname bestowed by Williams.

 "We try not to call her that too much," Williams said.